The interview

 What would you like to improve on the clinical practice currently followed in your country?

-The knowledge that chiropractors have of scoliosis improves the multidisciplinary collaboration in dealing with this unique population.
+The knowledge that chiropractors have of scoliosis improves multidisciplinary collaboration in dealing with this unique population.

-What can the Scoliosis Online Master Course PPSCT give you and how you think you can apply this knowledge in your daily clinical practise?
+What can the Scoliosis Online Master Course PPSCT give you, and how do you think you can apply this knowledge in your daily clinical practice?

-Having a better understanding of this condition better equips health professionals in providing the best evidence care for patients who have scoliosis whether they are adolescents or adults.
-This online Master allows me to meet and discuss with experts, under the same roof, to improve this population's management further.
+Having a better understanding of this condition better equips health professionals to provide the best evidence-based care for patients who have scoliosis, whether they are adolescents or adults.
+This online Master allows me to meet and discuss with experts, under the same roof to improve this population's management further.